 The higher cost of private classes is a substantial drawback.Â

-While personalized attention is valuable, the price point is just too high for many learners, especially those on a tight budget or looking for long-term language study.
+While personalized attention is valuable, the price point is just too high for many language learners, especially those on a tight budget or looking for long-term language study.
 I found myself constantly weighing the benefits against the financial investment.

-Also, the lack of peer interaction in private classes means missing out on the diverse perspectives and group dynamics that can enhance language learning.Â
+Also, the lack of peer interaction in private classes means missing out on the diverse perspectives and group dynamics that can enhance online language learning.Â

 There were times when I missed the camaraderie and shared learning experience of group classes, particularly when practicing dialogue or discussing cultural topics.